 Big Ticket Item Incentive: Tower not only chose a big ticket item for their contest but also an item that is attractive to their ideal customer.
 This way, they know they are capturing emails from people who are interested in their products.
 Big ticket items drive tons of email sign-ups!

-Layered Imagery: I haven’t seen many pop-up designs with layered background imagery but it really adds an attractive element to this pop-up.
+Layered Imagery: I haven’t seen many popup designs with layered background imagery, but it really adds an attractive element to this pop-up.
 This design choice looks great on their site and fits nicely with their branding.

-6. Discount promotion by UProtein
+6. Discount Promotion by UProtein

-Bold Offer: There’s no missing what this pop-up is offering.
-While, 5% may seem like a small discount, every little bit matters.
+Bold Offer: There’s no missing what this pop up is offering.
+While 5% may seem like a small discount, every little bit matters.
 Also, as a business, you need to use promotions that make sense with your margins.
 Discounts are always a great incentive to drive email sign-ups and can also prevent shoppers from coupon and price hunting off of your site.

 Nice Branding: This email pop-up fits the website design perfectly and looks like it took some significant time to develop (but it didn’t).

 Badges: Credibility and trust are critical for any successful e-commerce business.
-UProtein showcases their guarantee, shipping cost, 20 years in business, and secure shopping.
+UProtein showcases its guarantee, shipping cost, 20 years in business, and secure shopping.
 These badges are a great thing to put right in front of shoppers with an email pop-up.

-7. Free shipping promotion by Beloved Shirts
+7. Free Shipping Promotion by Beloved Shirts

 Unique Font: Beloved Shirts always likes to have some fun with their pop-ups.
 This is no exception.
 The “Mega Sale” is tough to miss and fun.
 I’m drawn in, that’s for sure.